nwtgck/trans-server-akka/README.md

 docker run -d -p 8080:80 -v $PWD/trans-db:/trans/db --restart=always nwtgck/trans-server-akka:v1.3.0
 ```

 Data will be stored in `$PWD/trans-db` on your host machine.
-(Currently file-base H2 database is used, and files sent are stored as raw files)
+(Currently file-base H2 database is used, and files sent are stored as compressed and encrypted files)

 ### Way 2 - sbt "run-main ..."